White Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Clayton Kershaw (8-4) will take to the mound for the Dodgers and make his 14th start of the season.
+- The Dodgers will send Michael Grove (0-2) to the mound for his sixth start this season.

+- None of Grove's five starts this season have met the criteria for a quality start.

+- Grove has made two starts of five or more innings in five chances this season, and averages 4.2 frames when he pitches.

 |Opponent